 Johnson has been active in IIDA since its inception, and served a two-year term as 2002-2004 VP Communications on the International Board of IIDA, where she co-chaired the development of the Knowledge Center.
 She was elected to the College of Fellows in June of 2004.

 Katherine S. Setser, ASID, IIDA, IDEC, NCIDQ

-Katherine Setser is Director of the Interior Design Program in the Architecture + Interior Design Department at Miami University in Oxford, Ohio.
+Katherine Setser is an assistant professor in the Architecture + Interior Design Department at Miami University in Oxford, Ohio.
 Her award-winning career spans nearly three decades and includes specialized concentrations on research in practice and forensic performance evaluation.
 Her recent work focuses on cases of harm and the impact of interior design practice on fire- and life-safety.

 Ms. Setser has served in a variety of capacities for both state and international boards of numerous professional and civic organizations that include President of the IIDA Chapter Leadership Council, President of the IIDA Tennessee Chapter, Chair of the NCIDQ Multiple Choice Examination Committee, and chair and member of various task forces for CIDQ.
 She presently serves as a committee chair on the ASID Ohio South/Kentucky Chapter board.